If you’re looking to start a garden, but don’t have the space for a traditional garden plot, you may want to build a raised garden bed.

 Spray on a generous amount of Flex Seal, making sure to get into all of the corners and crevices.
 I over-sprayed the corners to create a good seal.
 Once you have applied Flex Seal to the entire interior surface of your raised garden bed, let it dry for about 15 minutes.
 After 15 minutes have passed, tap the Flex Seal with your finger to how much it has dried.
 It should feel tacky but none comes off and sticks to your fingers.
 If any comes off, let it continue to dry for 15 more minutes.

 With the interior waterproofed, it’s time to seal the exterior.
 We recommend using Thompson’s Water Seal because it will help to protect the wood from water damage and weathering, and it will look good.
-You can choose to use a water seal that has some tint or stain to it, but we liked the look of the clear coat.
+You can choose to use a water seal with tint or stain, but we liked the look of the clear coat.

 Grab your paint pail or paint tray and pour some water seal into it.
 Using your paintbrush, apply a generous amount to the top and sides of the wood.
 Don’t worry if it runs onto the side with the Flex Seal.